ibm-messaging/mq-golang/README.md

 * There was a queue manager limitation which did not permit resource publications to be made about queues whose name includes '/'.
 This restriction was removed in MQ 9.3.
 Attempting to monitor such a queue on an older queue manager results in a warning logged by the mqmetric package.
+* Much more information is in the `mq-metric-samples` repository, where there are several collector programs that use this package

 ## History